John Devine (Australian rules footballer): Australian rules football career

 Given the nickname "Colac" by his teammates, in 1963 Devine was a member of Geelong's premiership team playing off the half-back flank where he was named amongst the best for Geelong.
 Devine would earn a reputation as a 'big-game player', consistently named amongst Geelong's best players in multiple finals matches.

-Devine would play 118 games for Geelong, was vice-captain from 1961–1966, and was runner-up in the Carji Greeves Medal in 1960 and 1965.
+Devine would play 118 games for Geelong, was vice-captain from 1961 to 1966, and was runner-up in the Carji Greeves Medal in 1960 and 1965.
 He also represented Victoria.
 Devine's last game for Geelong was during the finals of the 1966 VFL season, where he would be suspended for striking David Shaw.

 In 1967 while still under suspension from the 1966 VFL season, he coached Tasmanian Football League side North Hobart over the boundary fence until his six-week suspension was finished.
 Devine went on that year to lead his very young team from last place in 1966 to a TFL premiership.
 He was best on ground in the 1967 Tasmanian State Premiership Final in which North Hobart took part, and (now playing as a forward) kicked five goals; the game is part of Australian rules folklore because the supporters of opposing team, Wynyard, tore down the goal posts before North Hobart's Dickie Collins could take his kick from point-blank range from a mark just before the siren.